mbunyan/allotment-management/cases-and-stories/case-asset-invoice-template-create.md

 - Archive compliant
 - Accessibility compliant
 - A4 printable
-- Retain copy or re-producible and auditable alternate file type
+- Retain copy or re-producible and auditable data or file type